maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

 the pipeline uses **salmon** to perform transcript-level expression quantification.
 This mode performs both transcript-level differential expression (using **Sleuth**), and gene-level differential expression (using **wasabi**, followed by **DESeq2**).

+.. note:: The salmon index is recreated each time in alignment-free mode.
+This is done to facilitate changing how the GTF file is filtered, which necessitates reindexing.

 "deepTools_qc"
 ~~~~~~~~~~~~~~